Patrick Weah: Minnesota United

 On 4 March 2021, Weah returned to Major League Soccer club Minnesota United and signed as a homegrown player.
 He made his professional debut for the club on 1 May 2021 against Austin FC, coming on as an 81st-minute substitute during the 0–1 defeat.

-Sacramento Republic FC
+Loan to Sacramento Republic

 On 17 September 2021, USL Championship club Sacramento Republic announced they have acquired Weah on loan from Minnesota United for the remainder of the 2021 season.

 International career

 On 2 October 2021, he accepted a call-up from Liberia for two World Cup qualifiers against Cape Verde.